 \section{Methodology}

-For achieving, high accuracy classification of ASD, we followed a methodology consisting of various steps including data pre-processing which includes correlation analysis, feature extraction using nature-inspired algorithms and ML algorithm selection for proper classification.
-This methodology adopted by us for ASD predictions is briefly explained in this section.

-Fig. \ref{fig:flowchart}, shows the general flowchart of the proposed methodology for predicting ASD using nature-inspired algorithms and ML algorithms.
+To achieve high accuracy in ASD classification, a robust methodological pipeline is designed, consisting of systematic data pre-processing, correlation-based feature ranking, nature-inspired feature selection, model training with nested cross-validation, and comprehensive evaluation.

-\subsection{Data pre-processing}
+\subsection{Data Pre-processing}

-Data pre-processing step in proposed methodology is the first and most important step which is required to ensure the quality of the dataset.
-Data pre-processing consists of several minor steps including, data cleaning and null value removal.
-Data cleaning involved the removal of unnecessary data in the dataset, for example, variance and standard deviation represent one and same values.
-After data cleaning, dimension of dataset is reduced by some extent.
-There is no null values present in our dataset, hence removal of null value step is not required.
-Finally, after data pre-processing step our dataset left with 860 feature columns out of 1259 feature columns.
+The data pre-processing step in the proposed methodology is the first and most important step required to ensure the quality of the dataset.
+Data pre-processing consists of several minor steps, including data cleaning and null value removal.
+Data cleaning involved the removal of unnecessary data in the dataset, for example, variance and standard deviation represent the same values.
+After data cleaning, the dimension of the dataset is reduced to some extent.
+There are no null values present in our dataset, hence the removal of null value step is not required.
+Finally, after the data pre-processing step, our dataset was left with $860$ feature columns out of $1259$ feature columns.